Foundation for Biomedical Research: Dogs

 Dogs have been used in research for decades and have been invaluable for treating many human and canine illnesses.
 Dogs contract many of the diseases humans do, from heart disease to cancer and they are also exposed to the same environment as humans.
 Canine research has led to many significant breakthroughs such as hip replacements, development of cancer treatments, and research in stem cells, diabetes, and Alzheimer's disease.
 Treatments for heartworms, parasites, and vaccinations against parvovirus, rabies, and canine distemper have also come from canine models.

 Cats

 Cats, like dogs, have also proven to be extremely helpful for developing treatments for both human and feline diseases.
 Cats have been a mainstay in research studies of neurological, cardiovascular, and respiratory diseases and the immune system.
 In particular, they have been valuable models for understanding the function of the neuron, the chemical transmission of nerve impulses, and the functional organization of the brain.
 Neuroscientists studying cats have provided a map of the circuitry of the vertebral cortex revealing the major pathways that send signals from the eye to the brain.
 Cats have also been invaluable for the treatment of leukemia and both feline and human breast cancer.
 Feline leukemia used to be one of the most common killers of cats and about 85% died within three years of their diagnosis.
-However, with their help, scientists have developed a vaccine for feline leukemia and now more beloved pets get to spend more time with their families.
+However, with their help, scientists have developed a vaccine for feline leukemia.